declanmalone/gnetraid/Net-PerpetualCodes/tests/readme-pi.txt

 in each thread.

 I should also check to make sure that I'm actually running the kernels on the GPU.
 I think that I am, but I might be mistaken.
+OK.
+I think that's checked for in the code now.

+I've implemented the change to swapped rows, which knocked a couple of seconds off the run time.